 - Preheat the oven to 350°F (175°C).

-- In a bowl, mix the dry ingredients (flour, sugar, baking powder, baking soda, salt).
+- Stir together the dry ingredients—flour, sugar, baking powder, baking soda, and salt—in one bowl.

-- In another bowl, combine the wet ingredients (egg, orange juice, butter).
+- In another bowl, whisk the egg, orange juice, and melted butter until kinda smooth.

-- Pour the wet ingredients into the dry ingredients and mix until just combined.
-Gently fold in the cranberries and nuts, if using.
+- Pour the wet mix into the dry mix and stir just until you dont see flour spots.
+Then fold in the cranberries and nuts if you want em.

-- Pour the batter into a greased loaf pan and bake for 50-60 minutes, or until a toothpick inserted into the center comes out clean.
+- Pour the batter into a greased loaf pan.
+Bake for 50–60 minutes or until a toothpick stuck in the center comes out mostly clean.

-- Allow the bread to cool in the pan for a few minutes before transferring it to a wire rack to cool completely.
+- Let the bread cool in the pan for a few minutes, then move it to a rack to cool the rest of the way.
 Slice and enjoy!

 Tips for the Perfect Cranberry Bread